boutine/boutine-rest-api/oauth.markdown

    returns the requested data.

 For public data [2-legged](http://oauth.googlecode.com/svn/spec/ext/consumer_request/1.0/drafts/2/spec.html) authentication is to be used, in which your application using Boutine API is given authorization instead of being given on behalf of a user.
 Only consumer key and secret are used in that case for identification of your application to Boutine and no user sign in is requested in the flow.

+To revoke a token (for 3-legged oauth only), a POST request is to be made to `http://www.boutine.com/oauth/revoke` with access\_token as a parameter.